 COVID-19 Booster Eligibility

 Boosters are available to individuals who received a Johnson & Johnson vaccine or a Pfizer or Moderna series of COVID-19 vaccines.
-The Centers for Disease Control and Prevention recommend boosters at least five months after completion of a Moderna or Pfizer vaccination, and two months after Johnson & Johnson.
+The Centers for Disease Control and Prevention recommend boosters at least five months after completion of a Moderna or Pfizer vaccination, and at least two months after a Johnson & Johnson vaccination.

 COVID-19 Booster Availability

 - Available at most pharmacies, including Walgreens, CVS and Jewel-Osco

-- Patients can make an appointment via MyChart
+- Available through Northwestern Medicine.
+Patients can make an appointment via MyChart

 Does Northwestern require booster shots?